-Drain Survey, Blocking and Sphagnum Restoration
+Drain Survey, Drain Blocking and Sphagnum Restoration

 Earlier in Spring, IPCC undertook extensive ground surveys of Lodge Bog to determine how wet the bog is and to devise a plan of work on areas which we felt we could make even wetter.
 This field work identified that IPCC would need to construct a little over 20 dams in the drains on Lodge Bog with the aim of increasing the wetness of the site.
-A soft wet bog and bog pools provide ideal foraging areas for Curlew adults and chicks and the wetter the site is the better as it ensures their ground nest is protected by the inaccessibility into very wet and quaking bogland territory.
+A soft wet bog with bog pools provides ideal foraging areas for Curlew adults and chicks and the wetter the site is the better, as it ensures their ground nest is protected by the inaccessibility into very wet and quaking bogland territory.

 |Surveying drains and the effectiveness of dams in blocking them on Lodge Bog.||The first steps in drain blocking.
 Sheets of interlocking plastic lumbar are driven into the bog drain using a mallet.|